-- The question paper will have ten questions. - Each full question is for 16 marks. - There will be 2full questions (with a maximum of four sub questions in one full question) from each module. - Each full question with sub questions will cover the contents under a module. - Students will have to answer 5 full questions, selecting one full question from each module.
+- The question paper will have ten questions. - Each full question is for 16 marks. - There will be 2full questions (with a maximum of four sub questions in one full question) from each

-Textbook
+• Each full question with sub questions will cover the contents under a module.

+• Students will have to answer 5 full questions, selecting one full question from eachmodule.

-1 Power Systems in Emergencies: From U. G. Knight Wiley 1 st Edition, 2001
+1 Power Systems in Emergencies: From Contingency Planning to Crisis Management

+U. G. Knight Wiley 1st Edition, 2001
-Contingency Planning to Crisis Management